Joey-Sisk/OnStage/README.md

 # Usage
 ##### Visual Studio Code
 ![Visual Studio Code](assets/VSC.jpg)
-Visual Studio Code (VS) was used to edit and improve the functionality of the given Password Generator.
+Visual Studio Code (VS) was used to edit and improve the functionality of OpenStage.

 [Visual Studio Code](https://code.visualstudio.com/) is an lightning fast FREE open-source editor designed by [Microsoft](https://www.microsoft.com/en-us/) with developers in mind.
 Visual Studio code allows developers to easily apply the edit-build-debug cycle, resulting in more productivity on your ideas.